Denver Rescue Mission Needs Thousands Of Turkeys To Meet Need

 “For a lot of the guests who stay with us, and for a lot of the individuals who are in our programs, they often tell me that it is really that warm meal, and coming into the Mission for that warm meal is really the first time they felt that sense of hope.
 And be that at Thanksgiving, or the middle of January, or a random Tuesday, a warm meal can be a world of a difference for those who are experiencing homelessness,” Tschetter told CBS4.

-There are 4 ways to donate to the Denver Rescue Mission’s Turkey Drive:
+There are four ways to donate to the Denver Rescue Mission’s Turkey Drive:

 —Turkey Drop-off Locations: